sahutt/PAphage_varcall/README.md

 multiqc *
 ```

-#Proceed to mapping  using bwa-mem
+# Mapping  using bwa-mem
-note: do not use -p flag in bwa-mem unless paired ends are interleaved
+Note: do not use -p flag in bwa-mem unless paired ends are interleaved

 ```
 module load bwa
-module load samtools

 cd /projects/b1180/stefanie/PA_phages/bwa/